OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

 to an alert.
 This transaction is not guaranteed to be the relevant one, depending on your use case and how you define relevant here.
-If there are multiple live transactions, none will get picked up.
+**WARNING: If there are multiple live transactions, none will get picked up.** This is to reduce the chances of logging unrelated data, and may lead to alerts being logged without metadata, in some cases.
-The alert event will have ``"tx_guessed": true`` to recognize these alerts.
+The alert event will have ``tx_guessed: true`` to recognize such alerts.

 Metadata::